stellar-deprecated/horizon/docs/reference/ledgers-all.md

 This endpoint represents all [ledgers](./resources/ledger.md).
 This endpoint can also be used in [streaming](../learn/responses.md#streaming) mode so it is possible to use it to get notifications as ledgers are closed by the Stellar network.
+If called in streaming mode Horizon will start at the earliest known ledger unless a `cursor` is set.
+In that case it will start from the `cursor`.
+You can also set `cursor` value to `now` to only stream ledgers created since your request time.

 ## Request